katerinaonair/AbsoluteJavaProjects/README.md

 # AbsoluteJavaProjects
 Pojects from the book

 There are some solved problems while I was studying Java.
-The solutions serves to get some clues.
+The solutions serve to get some clues.
 Everybody has it's own way to learn and remember.
 Please, no copy paste and study well